-All middle school students participate in Florida Assessment of Student Thinking (FAST) in English Language Arts and Mathematics.
-The ELA FAST includes a writing component which is administered in April and a reading test administered three times a year.
+All middle school students participate in The Florida Assessment of Student Thinking (FAST) in ELA Reading and Mathematics.
+The Reading Assessment FAST test is administered three times a year.
 The FAST Math assessment is also administered three times a year.
 The FAST measures how well a student is meeting the Florida B.E.S.T Standards (Benchmarks for Excellent Student Thinking).
+Like the FAST, this assessment measures student mastery of the "Communicating Through Writing" standards of the B.E.S.T.
+ELA.